 The Domestic Other segment includes Kona's Coffee, Ramen Zundoya, Meat no Yamagyu, Banbaya, Tempura Makino, Toridoll, Ton-ya Ton-ichi, Nagata Honjoken, and Baked Koppe Bakery.

-Kona's Coffee, which operates under the concept of "the closest Hawaii," has been steadily expanding its store openings, and opened its Okazaki Mii store (Aichi) on November 27.
-In addition to rising raw material costs due to rising food prices and increased labor costs due to staffing, the acai boom that was strong last year has also subsided, resulting in increased sales but decreased profits.
+Konaz Coffee, which operates under the concept of "the closest Hawaii," opened its Koshigaya store (Saitama) on February 25th and its Kashiwa Toyofuta store (Chiba) on March 20th, and is steadily expanding its stores.
+In addition, it opened a new brand, "KNOWS COFFEE," at Aeon Mall Tsudanuma South (Chiba) on March 18th.
+On the other hand, increased raw material costs due to rising food prices and increased labor costs due to staffing needs, as well as the calming down of the acai boom that was strong last year, resulted in increased revenue but decreased profit.

 The overseas business segment is comprised of several other brands, including "Tam Jai," which sells spicy rice noodles mainly in Hong Kong, "MARUGAME UDON," which sells Marugame Udon in Asia and North America, and "Fulham Shore," which sells Neapolitan pizza "FRANCO MANCA" and Greek cuisine "THE REAL GREEK" in the UK.

-Tam Jai, a spicy noodle restaurant, saw a slight decrease in revenue due to strategic closures of unprofitable stores in China and Singapore implemented in the previous fiscal year, but profits increased thanks to successful cost control of raw material costs, labor costs, etc. In addition, the company is moving forward with opening new stores in countries other than Hong Kong, such as the opening of its third store in Malaysia on December 14th.
+Tam Jai, a spicy noodle restaurant chain, saw a decrease in revenue due to strategic store closures in China and Singapore implemented in the previous fiscal year.
+However, successful cost control measures, including the reduction of raw material costs and labor expenses, resulted in increased profits.
+Furthermore, following Australia and Malaysia, the company is expanding into new countries other than Hong Kong, including opening its first store in the Philippines on January 27th.

-Although MARUGAME UDON saw a decrease in sales due to the franchising of its UK business implemented in the previous fiscal year, overall sales increased due to strong performance at each base, particularly in Asia, and the UK business returned to profitability, resulting in a significant increase in profits.
+Despite a decrease in revenue due to the franchising of its UK operations in the previous fiscal year, MARUGAME UDON saw an overall increase in revenue thanks to strong performance at its various locations, primarily in Asia, including Taiwan.
+Furthermore, the UK operations became profitable, resulting in a significant increase in profits.

-We are also flexibly reviewing the business portfolio within our overseas business segment.
+Furthermore, we have been proactively reviewing our business portfolio within our overseas business segment.
 Tam Jai International Co.
-Limited, which operates Tam Jai, has completed a series of share acquisition procedures in preparation for delisting and was delisted from the Hong Kong Stock Exchange on August 19th, becoming a wholly owned subsidiary of our company.
-WOK TO WALK FRANCHISE BV, a consolidated subsidiary, became a wholly owned subsidiary on August 13th through the acquisition of additional shares.
+Limited, which operates Tam Jai, has completed a series of share acquisition procedures toward delisting and, as of August 19, 2025, has been delisted from the Hong Kong Stock Exchange and has become a wholly owned subsidiary of our company.
+WOK TO WALK FRANCHISE BV, a consolidated subsidiary, also became a wholly owned subsidiary as of August 13, 2025, through the acquisition of additional shares.
 In addition, we sold our shares in MC GROUP PTE.
-LTD., which operates MONSTER CURRY restaurants mainly in Singapore, on September 30th.
+LTD., which mainly operates MONSTER CURRY in Singapore, as of September 30, 2025.

-As a result, revenue was 76,175 million yen (down 3.0% year on year), and business profit increased significantly to a record high of 3,954 million yen (up 104.7% year on year) for the third quarter.
+As a result, while sales revenue decreased to 101.895 million yen (down 2.7% from the previous period), operating profit increased significantly to a record high of 5.285 million yen (up 109.4% from the previous period).

 million yen (year-on-year change)